FIWARE/tutorials.Big-Data-Flink/README.md

 central piece of information.
 We will use Maven to define and download our dependencies and to build and package our code into a JAR file.

-## IntelliJ (optional)

-[IntelliJ](https://www.jetbrains.com/idea/) is an IDE that eases the development of Scala programs.
-We will use it to write and run our code.

 ## Cygwin for Windows

 We will start up our services using a simple Bash script.
 Windows users should download [cygwin](http://www.cygwin.com/)